sradevski/aida/README.md

 - Generate API documentation for your API
 - Generate schemas and validation for both your frontend and backend
 - Generate types (Flow, TypeScript, etc.)
-- Mock your API on the client-side for trully independent frontend development
+- Mock your API on the client-side for truly independent frontend development
 - Fire mocked requests to your backend for testing
 - ...